jiem/my-class/README.md

     })();

     var sylvester = new myLib.Dreamer('Sylvester', 30, 'eating Tweety');
-    sylvester.sayHello(); //log "Hello from Sylvester!"
-    sylvester.dream(); //log "I dream of eating Tweety!"
+    sylvester.sayHello(); //log "Hello from Sylvester!
+I dream of eating Tweety!" sylvester.wakeUp(); //log "Wake up!"

 ## Private methods

- See the section "Private fields and methods" of [my article] (http://myjs.fr/my-class/).
+ See the section "Private fields and methods" of [this post] (http://myjs.fr/my-class/).

 ## Add methods to a class